As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Poor ventilation often results in temperature changes, and too many fluctuations in temperature will change the chemical makeup of the wine itself.

-To maintain good ventilation to your wine refrigerator, always make sure you have it standing upright on a flat surface before you store wine in it.
+To maintain good ventilation in your wine refrigerator, always make sure you have it standing upright on a flat surface before you store wine in it.

-You should always leave the refrigerator running for at least a little while before you store your first bottle in it, just so you can be sure that everything is cycling properly — no point in sacrificing a bottle to some rookie mistakes.
+You should always leave the refrigerator running for at least a little while before you store your first bottle in it so that you can be sure that everything is cycling properly — no point in sacrificing a bottle to some rookie mistakes.

 The Best Place to Keep A Wine Refrigerator

-To learn whether or not storing a wine cooler inside a cabinet is a good idea or not, check out this complete article we wrote.
+TIP: To learn whether or not storing a wine cooler inside a cabinet is a good idea, check out this complete article.
+To get a complete sense of why you should not store a wine refrigerator next to a kitchen oven, check out this article.

 The Living Room